msztylko/python-notes/README.md

-# python-threading-notes
+# python-notes
-Collection of thoughts about threading in Python
+Collection of thoughts about Python